 Sustainability

 Event Management, Dining, and Hospitality (EMDH) is committed to sustainability at Illinois State University.
-While some of these efforts have been in practice for quite some time, EMDH will continue to evaluate efforts regularly.
+EMDH continues to regularly evaluate efforts and search for ways to incorporate more sustainable practices into dining operations.

 Digital Signage

 Digital signage systems in Watterson Dining Commons and Marketplace at Linkins Center reduce the need for paper signage and table tents in the dining centers.
-Dining has eliminated the use of table tents in the dining centers in favor of these more sustainable information screens.
-Campus groups (departments, RSOs, etc.) are able to use the information screens at both Watterson Dining Commons and the Marketplace at Linkins for promotional purposes.
+Dining has eliminated the use of table tents and most paper signage in the dining centers in favor of more sustainable information screens.
+Campus groups (departments, RSOs, etc.) can use the information screens at both Watterson Dining Commons and the Marketplace at Linkins for promotional purposes.

 Energy Efficient Vehicle